orrot/school-api/README.md

 - JDK 11 (I think it could be tested with JDK 8, you can validate the pom java source properties and maybe the javassist library is not required in v8)
 - IDE (Optional)

-# How to tun the project?
+# How to run the project?

 - Just clone the repo as you prefer (ssh or https)
 - Compile the project using: `mvn clean install`